 When VWAP Fits Best in Forex Trading

-• Large institutional trades: Perfect for banks, funds, or prop traders who want to stay invisible.
+For large institutional trades, VWAP is often useful because banks, funds, or prop traders may want to stay invisible.

 For retail traders, VWAP can be helpful if you’re trading larger sizes or want to mimic institutional-style execution.
-It’s also a great learning tool; you can track VWAP to understand how volume flows in different sessions.
+It’s also a useful learning tool.
+You can track VWAP to understand how volume flows in different sessions.

 Why Execution Algorithms Shape Market Liquidity